John and Jennie Dyke

 John and Jennie Dyke are an American husband-and-wife team who created unusual delta-wing aircraft in the 1960s.
 They flew the JD-1 in 1964, and followed it two years later with the JD-2, which became known simply as the Dyke Delta.
-This aircraft was marketed for homebuilding for many years, with some 360 known to be under construction or flying by 1992.
+This aircraft was marketed for homebuilding for many years, with some 360 known to be under construction or flying by 1992.John Dyke has been nominated for consideration as a candidate for enshrinement into the National Aviation Hall of Fame as of September 2024.